Introduction

 The current version of the Ouinet distributed cache uses the following implementations for these primitives:

-• The cryptographic hash used to construct stream signatures uses SHA-512.
+header uses SHA-256. - The cryptographic hash used to construct stream signatures uses SHA-512.

-• The cryptographic signature used to compute block-signature(i) uses Ed25519.
+- The cryptographic signature used to compute

-• The Signing HTTP Messages signature uses the hs2019 signature scheme using the SHA-512 hash function and Ed25519 signature scheme.
+uses Ed25519. - The Signing HTTP Messages signature uses the hs2019 signature scheme using the SHA-512 hash function and Ed25519 signature scheme.

 A cache entry signed using implementations of these primitives different from the choices above is likely to be rejected by the current implementation of the Ouinet client.
 Each of these choices is likely to change in some future version of the Ouinet project.